Jaisocx-Tools/TypescriptEnvironment/docs/md/urls.md

 ### 2. Webpack and @jaisocx/css-importer @Aliases Resolving Types

     2.1.
-To Include Hardcoded
+To include hardcoded imported styles and scripts to `bundle.js`.

     2.2.
-Resolve Reference By URL Relative To The Produced `bundle.js`
+To rewrite url in `bundle.js` Javascript code, and to save the Hardcopies of the Linked Resources in the folder of the `bundle.js`.